mguo123/iris-ncats/README.md

 ### Note: This is currently a prototype release.
 Additions and bux fixes are being performed.

+In terms of software structure, this effort can be thought of in a couple forms:
+1. as a standalone desktop Electron app (for OSX and Linux with future compatibility with Windows)
+2. as a web application that is ported through a basic http-server (beta)
+3. as a command-line interface for individuals who want more programmatic control

 The backend of Iris is written in Python while the front end is written in Javascript/CSS/HTML.
 These are instructions to install and run iris-ncats in debugging mode that can be used for developers.
 We recommend using OSX for running the debugging mode.
 Windows and Linux versions are still in pre-release.
-A self-contained Electron app for OSX will be released in the next 10 months.
+A self-contained Electron app for OSX.

-### Prerequisites
+### Prerequisites for Developing

 * [anaconda 3](https://conda.io/docs/install/quick.html).
 (Make sure to run `source ~/.bash_profile` after you have installed Anaconda, if it is not appearing in your path.)
 * [python 2.7](https://www.python.org/download/releases/2.7/).
 This is in order to install the javascript components